Skip to content

 Welcome to the Richardson Lab of Applied Microbiology

 The Richardson group studies microbial communities of relevance to important environmental engineering problems.
-Application areas include sustainable water and wastewater treatment, nutrient and greenhouse gas cycling, Harmful Algal Blooms (HABs), bioremediation, bioenergy, and environmental DNA monitoring tools.
-The Richardson Lab toolkit includes various techniques in microscopy, genomics (DNA), transcriptomics (RNA) and proteomics as well as modeling of community kinetics and gene networks.
-Common goals in lab projects involve development of diagnostic biomarker detection assays and their use to monitoring microbial activities in complex environments.
+Application areas include sustainable water and wastewater treatment, nutrient and greenhouse gas cycling, Harmful Algal Blooms (HABs), bioenergy, and environmental DNA monitoring tools.
+The Richardson Lab toolkit includes various techniques in bioreactor design and application on the applied side to microscopy, genomics (DNA), transcriptomics (RNA) and proteomics on the fundamental end.
+Common goals in lab projects involve development of appropriate technology for water and wastewater and diagnostic biomarker detection assays and their use to monitoring microbial activities in complex environments.
 Lab alums go on to work in a mix of academia, industry and government.

 If you want to learn more about our Lab, feel free to explore the website pages.
 If you have any questions about our work, don’t be afraid to email us at rer26@cornell.edu (Dr. Richardson’s email).